 git checkout -b issue-5 to create and checkout the branch all at once.

 Once you have switched to a branch, you can commit to it as usual.

 But what do you do if you are working on a branch and need to switch, but the work on the current branch is not complete?
 One option is the Git stash, but generally a better option is to safeguard the current state with a temporary commit.
 Here I use “WIP” as the commit message to indicate work in progress.

-git commit --all -m "WIP" git checkout master
+git commit --all -m "WIP" git checkout main